Project Leader

 Lee Moore, MA

 BA and MA in Comparative Literature from the University of Georgia.
 Two years studying and working in the PRC and a year studying in Taiwan, taking classes at Nanjing University and National Taiwan Normal University.
 Internship in Kunming for a company that built museum exhibits on ethnic minorities.
 Boren Scholarship for one year in China.
 Flagship Fellowship for two years, one of those years which was spent in China.
 Advanced Mandarin Scholarship by the Taiwanese government in 2013.
 FLAS (Foreign Language Area Studies) Award and Global Oregon Award.
 Internship at The Economist.
 Since 2014 PhD in Chinese at the University of Oregon on how the concept of the museum migrated to East Asia, and how museums in the PRC compare to those in Taiwan, contrasting the distinct forms that museums and their narratives take.
-Since 2020 associated researcher in the GMM project with a focus on Chinese and Taiwanese museums.
+From February 2020 to August 2024 associated researcher in the GMM project with a focus on Chinese and Taiwanese museums.

 ASSOCIATED RESEARCHER